 To be clear, MADD doesn’t oppose more responsible drinking.
-Rather, its view is pragmatic: it reportedly took MADD and other advocates around 20 years before the current .08 alcohol limit was not consistently adopted in every state.
+Rather, its view is pragmatic: it reportedly took MADD and other advocates around 20 years before the current .08 alcohol limit was consistently adopted in every state.
 Instead of lobbying lawmakers to revise the existing law, MADD is advocating for an ignition interlock system that would disable cars from starting if a driver had any alcohol in their blood.

 The local district attorney also agrees that targeting serious offenders might be a better use of resources.
 According to the official, DWI offenders whose BAC levels are greatly in excess of the legal limit — perhaps by three times as much — are usually the cause of drunk driving fatalities.